bastion-rs/bastion/README.md

 ---

 Bastion is a highly-available, fault-tolerant runtime system with dynamic, dispatch-oriented, lightweight process model.
 It supplies actor-model-like concurrency with a lightweight process implementation and utilizes all of the system resources efficiently guaranteeing of at-most-once message delivery.
+It com

 ---